dyang912/bc/MidtermProject2/README.md

 # Midterm Project, Part 2

-Due 11 PM, October 19, 2021
+Due 11 PM, October 28, 2021

 In this part of midterm project, you are going to implement the **mining** module of Bitcoin client.
 The mining module, or miner, will produce blocks that solve proof-of-work puzzle.

 ## Repository management and submission

 1. We suggest you to continue to work on your repo of midterm project.
-2. Submit a report in pdf on compass2g.
+2. Submit a report in pdf on Canvas.
 Please don't submit code.
 One submission for one team is enough.

 ## Code provided
 The following files are related to this assignment.